mhaidarhanif/rewinds/README.md

   - [x] No lint and type errors!
   - [x] Organize import order

-Recommended extra setup:
+Recommended extra app setup:

-- Connect to monitoring service such as Better Uptime or Instatus.
+- Connect to monitoring service such as [Better Uptime](https://betteruptime.com) or [Instatus](https://instatus.com).
-- Connect Vercel project to Axiom for better log management.
+- Connect to [Axiom](https://axiom.co) for better log management.
-- Connect to Highlight to report and analyze errors.
+- Connect to [Highlight](https://highlight.io) to report and analyze errors.
 - Use [Google Search Console](https://search.google.com/search-console/about) to check the sitemap and SERP-related stuffs.
 - Use Clerk or Auth0 to [replace Remix Auth](https://clerk.com/docs/quickstarts/get-started-with-remix) if you need more than this.

+Recommended extra development workflow setup:

+- Install [Kodiak](https://github.com/marketplace/kodiakhq) to automate your GitHub pull requests.
+- Install [Socket Security](https://github.com/marketplace/socket-security) to prevent malicious open source dependencies from infiltrating your apps.

 ### Some Details